 Trying to do the right thing

-We will recycle glass, plastic, aluminium, metal and use our log burner for disposal of scrap wood.
-We have three composting locations for garden and fruit/vegetable household waste.
+We recycle glass, plastic, aluminium, paper, metal and use our log burner for disposal of scrap wood.
+We have two composting locations for the garden and fruit/vegetable household waste.

-The new pond has just been constructed to allow us to gather water from our stream and provide a supply for our fruit garden.
+There is a pond and a reservoir to allow us to gather water from our stream and provide a supply for our fruit, vegetable and flower gardens.
 It will also hopefully become a home or calling place for wildlife.

-We have water butts at the shed, greenhouse and carport for more collecting.
+We have water butts at the shed and carport for more rainwater collecting.

-Solar photovoltaic panels are installed on the house roof, which supplies the electricity company.
+Solar photovoltaic panels are installed on the house roof, which supplies the house and excess sold to an electricity company.

 Take a look around.